bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Instead, we found an orange scree run to descend.
 When that scree line gave out, we traversed until we found a black run of scree.
 Eventually we ran out of scree and were back on that wretched loose rock.
 We lost our patience here and headed for the valley floor, willing to forfeit elevation to save stumbling along the rocky slope.
 After climbing back up the B-A col, we faced our ascent of Brachiopod Mountain.

 Like Anthozoan, Brachiopod's summit is perched at the end of a ridge.
-It made little sense to drop down to below summit and then climb up as the guidebook indicates: from the B-A col we were only 150 m below Brachiopod's summit.
+It made little sense to drop down below summit and climb up as the guidebook indicates: from the B-A col we were only 150 m below Brachiopod's summit.

 We headed up the slope at a shallow angle.
 The side-sloping was unpleasant, and I wondered if it would have been better to ascend the south end and hike up the ridge even if it did incur an elevation loss.
 We aimed for a point above the scree and below the solid rock.
 There seemed to be no easy way to scramble directly to the summit, so we continued angling until we neared the north face of the mountain.
 Here, a series of ledges appear below the mountaintop.
 It was a matter of walking along each ledge to a weakness where we could gain the next ledge above.
 This was a moderate scramble, but the rock was excellent.
 Two hours after leaving Anthozoan Mountain we reached the summit of Brachiopod.
 After spending some time on top, we headed back to our car, a journey that would take us over three hours.